Mirzohid22/binarysearch-solutions/CONTRIBUTING.md

 ## Acceptable Contributions

--Do you want to become a contributor for all solutions of problems on www.binarysearch.com?
+-Do you want to contribute to this repository?
--Do you want to know all solutions on that site?
+-Do you know at least a solution on that site?

  JOIN US!! 🚀🚀🚀🚀🚀🚀